-A curious adult from California

 The quick answer is, well, it depends.
 If you are looking at DNA, then a blood sample can probably only tell you if you have a blood cancer or increased risk of getting various cancers.
 If you are looking at markers (see below), then it might be able to tell you whether you have certain other cancers.

-Cancers of the blood.
+.
 By looking at the DNA from a blood sample, we can probably only tell if someone has a blood cancer like leukemia.
 Why is this?
 How can we even tell this from looking at DNA?

 While most of the DNA in our cells is nearly identical, this isn't true for the DNA in a cancer cell.
 One of the reasons cancers happen is that something goes very wrong with their DNA.